MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 ```
 Note: by `ls` command you can list files of the directory

-## 5. Change directory to any other:
+## 5. Change directory to any other
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing Course/Git/dir1 (main)
 $ cd dir1